XHvscode/treeview/README.md

-# dyplugin README
+# treeview README

-This is the README for your extension "dyplugin".
+This is the README for your extension "treeview".
 After writing up a brief description, we recommend including the following sections.

 ## Features